 Rush has had a bird’s-eye view of what’s going on at the Bowne warehouse because he has been sitting on the Hamilton Avenue Bridge’s sidewalk and painting a picture of the building.

-The historic grain storehouse has belonged since 2007 to two LLCs controlled by the Chetrit Group and Crown Acquisitions, city Finance Department records indicate.
+The historic grain storehouse has belonged since 2007 to the Chetrit Group, city Finance Department records indicate.

 Include Gowanus Station in a Historic District, Advocates Say